Serena Williams Pregnant: Athlete Announces She’s Expecting A Baby With Her Fiance

 Painting photostudy of Serena Williams. pic.twitter.com/lDSdn3omgQ

-— ????Spicy 2017 Chris???? (@GC_ChrisReeves) April 8, 2017
+—????Spicy 2017 Chris???? (@GC_ChrisReeves) April 8, 2017

 Naturally, when the word got out about Serena Williams being pregnant, the blogs immediately began reporting on her.

-According to Wired, Serena’s pregnancy is a good thing for her, because now she will get the opportunity to forward causes that are important to her.
+According to Wired, Serena’s pregnancy is a good thing for her because now she will get the opportunity to promote causes that are important to her.

-The athlete penned a story for the outlet that landed her on the cover, and in the story, she talked about how “the ball is in our court” to now forward causes that we believed in, and that she was inspired by those who had the courage to celebrate their dreams.
+The athlete penned a story for the outlet that landed her on the cover, and in the story, she talked about how “the ball is in our court” to promote causes that we believe in, and she was inspired by those who had the courage to celebrate their dreams.

 What’s more, she said, equality — especially in the tech sector — is important, and it’s important for professionals to consider minority hires when they’re looking for new candidates.
 This is a cause that she believes in, she writes, and she would be fighting for equality in this sector both now and in the future.